What Is A Cooling Fan? Its Diagram, Parts And How it Works

 Mechanical Radiator Fan

 A mechanical radiator fan is an old design of automobile fans but is still used today.
 It is belt-driven and directly mounted to the engine’s water pump pulley.
-The power that rotates the cooling fan is obtained from the engine crankshaft, so when it rotates the fan also rotates.
+The power that rotates the cooling fan is obtained from the engine crankshaft, so when it rotates, the fan also rotates.

-These types of radiator fans are used in many applications apart from automobiles as they are less complex and just require mechanical power to rotate them.
+These types of radiator fans are used in many applications apart from automobiles, as they are less complex and just require mechanical power to rotate them.
 The mechanical radiator fan is always on as long as the engine is running.
 Depending on the design, it either pulls or pushes air to cool the coolant in the radiator.

 However, fan clutches allow the mechanical cooling fan to go “off and on” when required.
 That’s according to the temperature of the engine.
-The two types of mechanical radiator fan clutches are:
+The two types of mechanical radiator fan clutches are

-Viscous-Drive Clutches
+Viscous-Drive Clutches:

-Electric Fan Clutches
+Electric Fan Clutches:

-The engine control unit (ECU) can switch on and off the electric fan clutches, which operate similarly to the vicious types.
+The engine control unit (ECU) can switch on and off the electric fan clutches, which operate similarly to the viscous types.
 This gives it more turns up than the first type, as it allows the operation of mechanical cooling to be tightly controlled.

 Electric Cooling Fan